tymyrddin/purple/source/docs/audits/supportive/standards.md

 * ISO/IEC 27001:2022: *Requirements for ISMS*
   The main certification standard.
 Specifies what an organisation must implement to meet ISO 27001 requirements (policies, risk management, controls, monitoring, improvement).
 * ISO/IEC 27001:2022/Amd1:2024: *Amendment 1: Climate action changes*
-  Updates the 2022 version with climate-related requirements, likely adding considerations for environmental risks to information security.
+  Updates the 2022 version so that climate change becomes a required consideration in the organisation's context and interested-party analysis.

 ISO/IEC 27001 is the “law of the land” for certification; the amendment tweaks the law for climate considerations.
 Everything else either supports it or guides its implementation.